Storytelling through 3D Images – Is it Always Necessary?

 3D architectural visualization is nothing new

-So as a 3D studio, what new can you offer to the client?
+So, as a 3D studio, what’s new that we can offer our clients?

 With the current technology, almost anyone can do a decent 3D render.
 Novice artists generally offer to do the job at rock-bottom prices.
 This begs the question: are there still ways you can stand out from the crowd?
 Let’s explore some ideas: